3-minute DIY snow covered pine cones & frosted branches! Easy pinecone crafts for winter, weddings, centerpieces, & Christmas decorations!

-Want some winter magic?
+Want some winter magic or dreaming of a white Christmas?
 These DIY snow covered pine cones & branches will instantly transport you to an enchanted snowy wonderland!

 This year we are using lots of pine cone crafts in our Thanksgiving and Christmas decorations.
-These beautiful DIY snow covered pine cones & branches are SO easy to make, not to mention they are really beautiful and practically free!
+No need for spray snow or anything fancy, just some household items are all you need to make these beautiful DIY snow covered pinecones & branches for practically free!
 I will share with you 3 easiest proven ways to make them, and how to choose which method to use.

-We will also explore some creative examples on how to use these frosted snowy pinecones and branches in holiday and winter decorations such as Christmas table centerpieces, frosted mason jar candles, and Christmas gift toppers.
+We will also explore some creative examples on how to use these snowy pinecones and frosted branches for holiday and winter decorations such as Christmas table centerpieces, frosted mason jar candles, and Christmas tree ornaments & creative gift wrapping!

 * Some resources in article are affiliate links.
 Full disclosure here .

 This pine cone craft is great for the whole family.
 Have fun gathering your pine cones!
 When you come back, let’s create some beautiful frosted pinecone decorations for the holidays and New Year!

 Check out the DIY snow covered pine cones video tutorial below, or skip to step by step written tutorial.